Xcode 26.3 and the Day Agentic Coding Went Mainstream

 - Capture Xcode Previews to visually verify UI changes

-That is a meaningful shift.
+That's a meaningful shift.
 The IDE is no longer just a place where you type.
 It becomes an orchestration layer for agents that can take action and prove their work.

 Claude Agent SDK Comes to Xcode